dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

-Now that we have covered most of the basics there is to Docker that are important, so you would be able follow the rest of the presentation, we are now going to show you a small demo where you can see the Docker image building process in action,
+Now that we have covered most of the basics there is to Docker that are important, so you would be able follow the rest of the presentation, we are going to show you a small demo where you can see the Docker image building process in action,

 ---